Transforming public service through the currency of trust, modernization, and a people-first approach to fiscal integrity

 An Economic Lens on the Public Good

 Stephanie’s journey into the heart of public finance began with a rigorous academic background.
-She earned her Bachelor of Arts in Economics, magna cum laude, from The George Washington University before returning to the Land of Enchantment to complete her Master of Arts in Economics at The University of New Mexico.
+She earned her Bachelor of Arts in Economics, magna cum laude, from The George Washington University before making her life in the Land of Enchantment and completing her Master of Arts in Economics at The University of New Mexico.

 While some are drawn to the private sector’s bottom line, Stephanie felt an intrinsic pull toward the collective “we.”
 Her early influences were shaped by a desire to see tangible improvements in the lives of her neighbors.
 Economics provided the toolkit, but public service provided the purpose.
-After more than a decade honing her expertise in state and local finance, she made the pivotal transition to tax administration in 2019.
-It was a move from managing the state’s wealth to ensuring the very systems that generate that wealth—taxes, motor vehicle services, and revenue distributions—operated with integrity.
+After 15 years honing her expertise in state and local finance, she made the pivotal transition to tax administration in 2019.
+It was a move from managing the state’s finances to ensuring the very resources that make public services possible—tax revenues—were administered with integrity.

 “I always felt the need for my work to make a difference in people’s lives.
 Public service was a natural calling for me,” she notes.
 This sense of duty would soon be put to the ultimate test.